-One of the most basic questions asked by those unfamiliar with the audio/video interfaces is “what is HDMI input used for?”.
-HDMI ports, being the most widespread interface for multimedia connectivity, can be either input or output.
+One of the most fundamental questions asked by those unfamiliar with audio/video interfaces is, “what is HDMI input used for?”.
+HDMI ports, the most widespread interface for multimedia connectivity, can be either input or output.

-HDMI input ports are generally found on display devices such as monitors, TVs and projectors.
-They are basically used to receive the audio and video signals from the source device such as PC, gaming consoles, set-top boxes, home theater system etc.
+HDMI input ports are generally found on display devices such as monitors, TVs, and projectors.
+They receive audio and video signals from a source device such as a PC, gaming console, set-top box, home theater system, etc.

-Again, you must note that not all HDMI ports are inputs.
+Again, I’d like to point out that not all HDMI ports are inputs.
 HDMI ports can also be output ports.
-It all depends upon the device in question and in the following text I will talk about this in detail.
+It all depends upon the device in question, and I will discuss this in detail in the following text.

 HDMI Interface is Unidirectional

-For starters, you must note that unlike interfaces used for files transfers such as USB or Ethernet Network, data in HDMI interface travels in only one direction.
+For starters, you must note that unlike interfaces used for file transfers, such as USB or Ethernet Networks, data in the HDMI interface travels in only one direction.

-In USB and ethernet networks, both the source and the destination ports can act as input or output.
-They have the hardware and the controllers to send and receive data (in majority of the cases).
+The source and destination ports can act as input or output in USB and ethernet networks.
+They have the hardware and the controllers to send and receive data (in most cases).

 For instance, when you connect your phone to your PC via a USB cable, you can send and receive data to and from the phone and the PC.

-This is NOT how the HDMI interface works.
+This is different from how the HDMI interface works.

-With the HDMI interface, the source device (output) has a different hardware for encoding and sending the data.
-The destination has a different hardware for decoding the data.
+With the HDMI interface, the source device (output) has different hardware for encoding and sending the data.
+The destination has additional hardware for decoding the data.